Disintegration of Yugoslavia

 During the 1980s, Yugoslavia was destabilized by an acute economic and political crisis.
 It seemed ethnic violence could explode in the autonomous region of Kosovo, with its sizeable Albanian preponderance.

-A critical political evolution was Slobodan Milosevic’s election, first as communist party leader and then as President of Serbia in 1989.
+A critical political evolution was Slobodan Milosevic’s election, first as the communist party leader and then as President of Serbia in 1989.
 Milosevic stimulated and exploited Serbian nationalism to gain political support.

 Serbia’s increasing influence in the central government in Belgrade and its severe suppression of Albanian dissidents caused a boost of nationalist actions in the other republics, particularly in Croatia and Slovenia.
 It was assisted by the breakdown of communism over Eastern Europe in 1989-1990 and the progress to multi-party elections, leading nationalist parties to power in most Yugoslav republics.